 What is Thermal Analysis?

-Thermal analysis is a division of materials science wherein various techniques are used to investigate differences in a material’s properties when subjected to changes in temperature.
-Both endothermic reactions (energy absorbing) and exothermic reactions (release of energy) are monitored as well as weight loss when heating and cooling.
+Thermal analysis uses various techniques to investigate differences in a material’s properties when subjected to changes in temperature.
+Both endothermic reactions (energy absorbing) and exothermic reactions (release of energy) are monitored, as well as weight loss when heating and cooling.